Theological commitments

 The Holy Spirit

-We believe in the Holy Spirit as the third person of the Trinity, fully God, co-equal and co-eternal with the Father and the Son, who was active in creation, who inspired the Scriptures, who was poured out on the church at Pentecost, and who continues to work in the world today.
+The Holy Spirit is the third person of the Trinity, fully God, co-equal and co-eternal with the Father and the Son.
+He was active at creation, inspired the Scriptures, was poured out on the church at Pentecost, and continues to work in the world today.

-We are not a self-help platform.
-We do not believe that the transformation we hope to see in the lives of seekers who come to BetterFaith is primarily the product of good counseling, smart matching algorithms, or skilled spiritual direction, though all of these matter.
-We believe that real and lasting transformation in a human life is ultimately the work of God.
-Our role is to create conditions in which that work can happen.
+BetterFaith is not a self-help platform.
+The transformation we hope for in the people who use this service is never finally produced by good counseling, smart matching algorithms, or skilled spiritual direction, however much those things matter.
+Real and lasting change in a human life is the work of God, and our role is to create the conditions where that work can happen.
 The Spirit does the rest.

 07 Flourishing